SadieDragon/TPR-Hints-Tool/log.md

 # This is a log file for the things that I have done.

 It is written for my memory purposes when writing changelogs.
 It is provided for clarity when I ask for help.

 Please note that I will reset this between releases, to keep it organized.

+If you see a blank line between bullets on any given day, it means that I rolled over to the next day, and went to sleep somewhere in the region.

 # To-Do

 **Tasks which I recognize I need to do- I will forget to add things here, and I am sorry in advance.**

 - I have a lot of random newlines in the markdowns.
 It's either that, or super long lines.
 Make that uniform.
     - When I do, make sure to go back through and update every python file reference to have the full path.
 - Give these files a better name
     - ``title.py``
 - update all ``x = Class`` to ``x: Class`` (thanks @Ecconia for pointing this out)
 - bug squish time!
+- prettify the code

 # Log